-What are the best rooms to install Medium Shaded Flooring?
+What are the best rooms to install Medium Wood Floors?

 Medium coloured wood floors are highly versatile and a popular choice for all residential and commercial spaces.

 Being warm and welcoming, they work very well in traditional and period homes, pairing with the brown colours that often feature throughout.
 With these comforting characteristics, medium wood flooring has a strong effect on residential areas too, making rooms feel safe and secure, with a subtle link to nature.
 Medium tones also benefit contemporary spaces with smooth textures and sharp micro bevel edges.

-Use lighter medium colours if you want to make a space expand and feel larger, and if you need a space to feel that bit cosier and close-knit, a darker medium wood floor will do the trick – making this colour of floor ideal for project of every size.
+Use lighter medium colours if you want to make a space expand and feel larger, and if you need a space to feel that bit cosier and close-knit, a darker medium wood floor will do the trick – making this colour of floor ideal for a project of every size.

-Kitchens and other high-traffic home areas, such as hallways, will benefit for the easy maintenance of a medium brown floor, whilst commercially, you’ll be sure to see these tonal variations in pubs, bars, hotels and more.
+Kitchens and other high-traffic home areas, such as hallways, will benefit from the easy maintenance of a medium brown floor, whilst commercially, you’ll be sure to see these tonal variations in pubs, bars, hotels and more.

 What are the benefits of Medium Coloured Wood Flooring?

-Medium oak floors, and mid-tone floors of all species for that matter, have the colossal advantage of aging gracefully, often looking better and better as the years rolls by.
+Medium oak flooring, and mid-tone floors of all species for that matter, have the colossal advantage of aging gracefully, often looking better and better as the years roll by.
 They gain a rich patina over time, something that we at Ted Todd love to celebrate, and do so often with our reclaimed and antique Woodworks by Ted Todd floors.

 What are the advantages of Medium Oak Flooring over alternatives like laminate flooring?

-Medium and mid tone floors have big benefits over their synthetic cousins.
+Medium and mid tone oak floors have big benefits over their synthetic cousins.